baetyl/baetyl/doc/us-en/setup/Install-OpenEdge-on-CentOS.md

 **Statement**:

 + The following is an example of the deployment and startup of OpenEdge on CentOS system.
 It is assumed that the environment required for OpenEdge operation has been [configured](#Environment-Configuration).
-+ The CentOS system mentioned in this article is based on the following kernel version and CPU architecture.
++ The CentOS system mentioned in this document is based on the following kernel version and CPU architecture.
 Then execute command 'uname -ar` is displayed as shown below.

 ![centos kernel detail](../../images/setup/os-centos.png)